 Ricky: I see that y’all teach young children about music and its importance and I’m very curious to hear about your perspective on why music is important to our world?

 LD: Music has played such an important role in all our lives and we have learned so many life lessons throughout our musical careers.
 We feel it is important to pay it forward when it comes to the next generation of musicians.
 We want to show our students that we are playing in bands and making music for the right reasons.
-There is no better feeling when we see our students start their own bands and create their own music.
+There are many musical instruments available recently, but the popularity of concertina seems on the rise.

 LD: Are there any activities or hobbies not music-related that inspires you?
 Any other sources of creativity that could influence your music?